 - Tools can be modified to the needs of the user.
 Foam tubes or large hair curlers placed over the handles will aid with grip and arm splints can also be attached for further assistance.
 Cords attached to handles can be slipped around the wrist to prevent dropping.

-- When considering pathways for wheelchairs, note that they should be at least 3 feet wide, smooth and free of obstruction.
+- When considering pathways for wheelchairs, note that they should be at least 3 feet (1 m.) wide, smooth, and free of obstruction.

 - Raised beds can be built at heights and widths specific to the needs of the gardener.
-For example, wheelchair accessible plant beds should be no more than 30 inches in height (24 inches is ideal) and 5 feet wide.
+For example, wheelchair accessible plant beds should be no more than 30 inches (76 cm.) in height, although 24 inches (61 cm.) is ideal, and 5 feet (1.5 m.) wide.

 - For the blind gardener, consider a ground level garden bed with durable plants that are textured and scented.

 - Hanging planters can be fixed with a pulley system that allows the user to lower them for watering or pruning.
 A pole with a hook attached can also accomplish this task.

 There are many resources online to find additional disabled gardener ideas.
 Just make sure they’re suited to the person or people who will frequent the garden.
 With the right decisions and a good dose of creativity and care, the enabled garden can be a monument to beauty and functionality, allowing those gardening with disabilities to grow stronger alongside their garden.